kem406/hbot/index.md

 ### Rollers

 The rollers used for this robot were designed by Jake Read for the machine design portion of MIT's How to Make Almost Anything class.
 More information can be found [here](https://gitlab.cba.mit.edu/jakeread/machineweek-2019).
-The stl for the roller itself can be downloaded [here](https://kem406.github.io/hbot/roller.stl).
+The .stl file for the roller itself can be downloaded [here](https://kem406.github.io/hbot/roller.stl).

 ### End effector